harshp2008/Notes/content/Physics/Notes/Theme A - Space, time and motion/Unit A.1 - Kinematics.md

 3. Find the time taken for the ball to hit the floor.
 4. Find the velocity the ball has just before it hits the floor, thus find speed of the ball at this point

 <u><strong>Hard questions</strong></u>

 ==John is now able to alter his throwing angle to be any angle between -70° and 70° ==

 <u>Find:</u>

-- The angle required to maximise the range of the ball (Max horizontal distance).
+1. The angle required to maximise the range of the ball (Max horizontal distance).
-- The angle required to maximise the height that the ball can travel to.
+2. The angle required to maximise the height that the ball can travel to.
-- The angle required to maximise the time the ball is in the air.
+3. The angle required to maximise the time the ball is in the air.
-- The angle require to maximise the speed of the ball before it hits the floor.
+4. The angle require to maximise the speed of the ball before it hits the floor.

+<u><strong>More than Hard but less than extreme questions</u></strong>

+==As John is a human and not a robot, his aim accuracy now has a uncertainty of ±5°.==

+John's friend paints a red circle with a radius $(30 \pm 5)\space m$ , which is located on the bottom of the cliff.
+It is located $(90 \pm 2)\space m$ horizontally from where John stand.
+John wants the ball to land. ==What are the ranges of angles that john must throw with such that it always lands in the circle== despite his horrible aim and the very uncertain position and shape of the circle.

 <u><strong>Extreme question</strong></u>